iAryanK/Arika/README.md

 13. Enable PWA: Arika enabled as PWA. 'next.config.mjs' converted to 'next.config.js'.

 14. Create jobs page: Scraped data from jobs website and stored into the database.
 The database updates every 24 hours only if a new request comes.
 In this way, I overcame the use of cron jobs.

+15. Fix job page in production: Puppeteer doesn't work on vercel in production, so trying chrome-aws-lambda with puppeteer.
+Added loading-provider for entire website.